hanhtdinh/hanhtdinh/README.md

 - Hi, I’m Hanh Dinh.
-I am currently a cloud application development student at Microsoft Software and Systems Academy.
+I am currently a third-year student at the University of California, San Diego majoring in Cognitive Science.
-- Background Info: I have spent the last three and half years in the U.S. Marine Corps as an ammunition technician.
-I was able to live in Japan for two years and travel to the    Phillipines!
-I'm now residing in sunny Southern California.
+- Graduate of Microsoft Software and Systems Academy, Cloud application development track | USMC Veteran | Warrior-Scholar Project STEM Fellow
 - I am fascinated by how we can use technology to help humandkind solve everyday problems.
-Follow along my journey on learning how to code without any prior IT experience.
 - Hobbies: watching the sunset at the beach, practicing brush calligraphy, and trying out new boba shops!
 - Let's connect: https://www.linkedin.com/in/hanhtdinh/